yesequin/Google_Data_Analytics_Course/README.md

     ![image.png](Google_Data_Analytics_images/image%203.png)

     Conflicts happen when packages have functions with the same names as other functions.
 Conflict notifications are just one type of message that can show up in the console.

+    Another useful packages are:

+    - “here”.
+Makes referencing files easier.
+    - “Skimr”.
+Simplify data cleaning tasks.
+Makes summarizing data really easy and let’s you skim through it more quickly.
+    - “Janitor”.
+Simplify data cleaning tasks.
+It has functions for cleaning data.

     ### Pipes